 Access to Library Materials

-Library materials can only be checked-out from the Library by request.
+The Library is still accepting pick-up requests.
 Please submit a request for materials via the Library catalog.
 The Library staff will retrieve requested materials and send an email message to your SJC email address when items are ready for pick-up.
 Library materials can be picked-up at the Circulation Desk.
 Patrons are asked to bring their SJC 1Card / Library card in order to pick-up items.

 Requests are limited to 15 items per day.
 Requests not picked up within 7 days will be returned to the shelf.